kentikethan/kentik_ansible_collection/playbooks/README.md

 # Ansible Playbooks for Kentik

+## Setup Authentication

+First step is to create a copy of the credential file and name it credentials.yml under the vars directory.

+## Playbooks

 The following playbooks are available today for managing Kentik with Ansible:

 - Updating SNMP device settings